 While both traversability and trace filter can terminate a trace, they have slightly different use cases.
 In upstream and downstream traces, traversability is considered first because it determines the subnetwork controller and the flow direction of tracing.
 If the controller's type is source-based, the flow direction is away from the identified subnetwork controller.
 If the controller's type is sink-based, the flow direction is toward the controller.
 Once the starting location, subnetwork controller, and flow direction are all established, the features that are traversable are then evaluated against the trace filter criteria.

-For example, if you want a trace to find the next upstream protective device in an electrical network, you would create a
+If you want a trace to find the next upstream protective device in an electrical network, for example, you would create a

 Utility where 'Protective Device' category exists.
 If you set this barrier on traversability, the trace will fail.
 It will be unable to find a subnetwork controller to determine which direction is upstream.
 You should use a trace filter instead.